KaminaDuck/scryfall-mcp/README.md

 ### `scryfall_search.py`

 Searches for cards by name on Scryfall and allows users to select and download specific versions, including alternate artworks.
+Supports downloading both full card images and art crops.

 **Functionality:**